- Study Abroad

 Some would say that Russia has two capitals--St. Petersburg and Moscow.
 Both cities are ripe with political activity, a rich culture, and an energetic student body.

 ST. PETERSBURG: Located in northwestern Russia, St Petersburg does not look like a city originally built in a marshland.
-Paris has the Eiffel Tower and Rome boasts the Coliseum but St. Petersburg has become a global model of architectural beauty--just take a stroll down the three-mile long Nevisky Prospekt Avenue to gaze at the monuments, canals, and bridges.
+Also known as "Venice of the North", St. Petersburg was built by famous Italian and French architects, and therefore, has a very unique character.
+Paris has the Eiffel Tower and Rome boasts the Coliseum, but St. Petersburg has become a global model of architectural beauty--just take a stroll down the three-mile long Nevisky Prospekt Avenue to gaze at the monuments, canals, and bridges.

 There's more to the city than pretty sights though: St. Petersburg is arguably Russia's most westward-leaning and progressive cities, making the city perfect for study abroad.
+For example, the famous "white nights festival" during summer is an amalgamation of dancing, music and art that culminates in the Scarlet Sails (most of the people that celebrate this last event are students).
+Certainly, a fun and cultural celebration perfect for students!
+Studying abroad in St. Petersburg can help study abroad students gain a greater appreciation of Russian politics, history and culture, with a slightly different feel than Moscow.
 The famous Russian author Fyodor Dostoyevsky called St. Petersburg the "most abstract and intentional city on the entire globe."
 I guess you'll have to study abroad in St. Petersburg to discover exactly what Dostoyevsky means...

 MOSCOW: Moscow, the nation's capital, is home to sprawling squares and spiraling minarets.
 The city's 190-mile long subway system is the second largest in the world, making Moscow's economy a hub of activity and constant interaction.
+It hosts many famous historical attractions and is world-renowned for its rich night life.
+Along with Saint Petersburg, Moscow is home to some of the best universities in the country, where young people can develop a close personal connection with Russian culture.
 Every corner teems with photo opportunities so never stray too far without a holster-full of film.

 To obtain a Russian visa, certain documents are required: